vpigadas/android-course/README.md

 ### MVVM in the project

-The _MMVM_ is the design pattern based on which the project is structured.
+The _MVVM_ is the design pattern based on which the project is structured.

 * Views display a certain shape of data.
 They have no idea where the data comes from.
 * ViewModels hold a certain shape of data and commands, they do not know where the data, or code, comes from or how it is displayed.